Krone (Danish coin): Aluminium-bronze coin

 In 1942 the portrait of the King and his title returned to the obverse, and the reverse featured wheat.
 This was the first time that a crown (which the coin's name comes from) had been omitted.

-The portrait of Christian X was replaced by that of the new King Frederick IX of Denmark in 1947.
+The portrait of Christian X was replaced by that of the new King Frederik IX of Denmark in 1947.
 The crown returned, above the Danish coat of arms.